CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.4 Running the website container in the same network

 We can then run the website container. *Notice in the command below there is an argument to let the container know which network to connect to - the same **umbNet** network*.
+Here we are doing this using the --network flag instead of using an explicit command.

 **Action:** Run the following command to run the website container.